- About us

 Key selection criteria

-- Strong initiative and problem solving skills, and the ability to work independently and as part of a team to deliver timely results;
+- Demonstrated capacity to work independently and as part of a team and to meet deadlines within a fast-paced environment;

-- Excellent verbal and written communication in both Vietnamese and English, policy dialogue, networking and negotiation skills, including in a cross-cultural context; and
+- Excellent verbal and written communication in a cross-cultural context (in both English and Vietnamese), including policy dialogue, networking and negotiation skills; and

-- Analytical skills, sound judgement and capacity to think strategically.
+- Analytical skills, sound judgement and the capacity to think strategically.

-- A university degree in a related field; and
+- Tertiary qualifications in international development or a related field;

 - A covering letter;